Sequential attractors in combinatorial threshold-linear networks: Simply-embedded structure and graph rules

 \begin{proof} By Theorem~\ref{thm:menu}, for any $\sigma \in \FP(G)$, we have $ \sigma_i \in \FP(G|_{\tau_i}) \cup \{\emptyset\}$.
 By Theorem~\ref{thm:dir-cycle}, every $\sigma \in \FP(G)$ contains a cycle that intersects every $\tau_i$, and so $\sigma_i\neq\emptyset$ for all $i\in[N]$.
 Thus, $ \sigma_i \in \FP(G|_{\tau_i})$ for all $i \in [N]$. \end{proof}

 We conjecture that the backwards direction of the statement in Theorem~\ref{thm:sa-dir-cycle} also holds, yielding an if and only if characterization of the fixed point supports.
-If this were true, then the fixed point supports of a simply-added directional cycle would be identical to those of the corresponding cyclic union; this is precisely what we have observed in computational analyses of over 10,000 simply-added directional cycles.
-As a corollary of Theorem~\ref{thm:sa-dir-cycle}, we find that when every component $G|_{\tau_i}$ is a core motif, then the full graph $G$ is a core motif.
-This mirrors our previous result that cyclic unions of core motifs yield new core motifs. \\
+If this were true, then the fixed point supports of a simply-embedded directional cycle would be identical to those of the corresponding cyclic union.
+To prove this characterization, it is natural to try to mimic the proof of Theorem~\ref{thm:cyclic-unions} (Theorem 13 in \cite{fp-paper}), which is the analogous result for cyclic unions.
+The key to that proof is to induct on the size of the cyclic union by analyzing relevant subgraphs $G|_\sigma$.
+Since each $G|_\sigma$ is itself a cyclic union, the inductive hypothesis can then be applied.
+Unfortunately, when we consider the analogous subgraphs of a simply-embedded directional cycle, they need not be directional cycles themselves.
+Thus, induction cannot be used to prove the conjecture.
+However, computational analyses of over 10,000 simply-embedded directional cycles give us reasonable confidence that the conjecture holds.
+Specifically, we randomly sampled 1000s of simply-embedded directional cycles with 3, 4 or 5 components where the component subgraphs had up to 4 nodes each.
+For every one of these simply-embedded directional cycles, we found that $\FP(G) = \{ \bigcup_{i=1}^N \sigma_i~|~\sigma_i \in \FP(G|_{\tau_i}) \text{ for all } i \in [N]\}$, as predicted.
+Moreover, as we saw in Figures~\ref{fig:cycu-generalizations} and~\ref{fig:dir-cycle-sa}, the dynamics of simply-embedded directional cycles tend to mimic those of the corresponding cyclic union.